All the President's women are complicit

 Lara does not mention her father-in-law's endorsement of Moore, but, make no mistake, Trump's rally has everything to do with the Alabama Senate race.
 Pensacola is 15 miles from the Alabama border and even Alabama's GOP Chairman Terry Lanthan has urged Alabamians to attend the rally.

-It's rather deflating that Lara, who headed "Women for Trump" during the 2016 campaign, recorded that robocall.
+It's rather deflating that Laraa, who headed "Women for Trump" during the 2016 campaign, recorded that robocall.
 She has long insisted her father-in-law respects women.
 "This is a man who has always championed women," she told CNN.
 "I know that there is another narrative that people suggest out there," she said, adding that his support for women is why she decided "to come out to speak on behalf of this man."

 But what about Moore?
 A man accused of molesting a 14-year-old girl in his 30s?
 A man who admitted he dated girls so young he had to ask their mothers' permission?

 Recording a robocall for a rally for Moore's benefit is not championing women -- it's complicit.
-There's a reason "complicit" is 2017's word of the year.
+There's a reason "complicit" is 2017's word of the year, according to dictionary.com.
 That SNL skit was spot-on when it joked Ivanka developed a perfume with the tagline, "The fragrance for the woman who could stop all this, but won't."

 I can kind of understand why Trump's women are not addressing the "Access Hollywood" tape or the President's own accusers because, well, he's family.
 And for those who aren't family, he is their boss -- and given Trump's willingness to shake up White House appointments, they can never be too certain of their job security.

-Note: Editor's note: The story was updated to note that it was dictionary.com that named "complicit" the word of the year.